Platform trials during the COVID-19 pandemic – Challenges in identification and maintenance in the Cochrane COVID-19 Study Register (CCSR)

 4Cochrane Publishing & Technology Directorate, Cochrane, London, UK

-During the COVID-19 pandemic, platform trials (PT) such as RECOVERY or REMAP-CAP played an essential role in the rapid identification of effective treatments.
+During the COVID-19 pandemic, platform trials (PTs) such as RECOVERY and REMAP-CAP played an essential role in the rapid identification of effective treatments.
 These trials allowed trial arms to be added for new interventions during the course of the study, as the context of the pandemic changed.
 Clinical trials registers are an important source of information for the identification of studies on new drugs (Knelangen 2018).
-However, the initial registry entry of PTs do not list all interventions added during later stages.
+However, the initial registry entry of PTs does not list all interventions added during later stages.

 Objectives: Within the scope of multiple COVID-19 Cochrane reviews, we aimed to identify and track potentially relevant PTs.
 Here, we focus on the methods and particular challenges.

-Methods: In November 2020, we began a monthly search with a peer-reviewed search strategy for PTs in the CCSR.
+Methods: In November 2020, we began a monthly search with a peer-reviewed search strategy for PTs in the Cochrane COVID-19 Study Register (CCSR).
 Two authors independently screened the results.
-In the CCSR the identified PT records were maintained and tagged with the study type “Adaptive/Platform”.
-They were systematically monitored for information on added or dropped intervention arms, interim results and trial status via their dedicated websites, twitter, email-alert or in the clinical trials registries.
+In the CCSR, the identified PT records were maintained and tagged with the study type “Adaptive/Platform.”
+They were systematically monitored for information on added or dropped intervention arms, interim results, and trial status via their dedicated websites, twitter, or email alert or in the clinical trials registries.
 Information on available arms or missed trial study acronyms that were not presented in the initial trials register entries were added to the study record in the CCSR.

-Results: Due to the changing design of these trials, the search strategy required several revisions.
-The lack of study descriptors required us to conduct additional searches with study acronyms in ClinicalTrials.gov and ICTRP to identify multiple records.
+Results: Owing to the changing design of these trials, the search strategy required several revisions.
+The lack of study descriptors required us to conduct additional searches with study acronyms in ClinicalTrials.gov and the International Clinical Trials Registry Platform to identify multiple records.
 Furthermore, some trials have registry entries in more than one trials register.
 The number of PTs increased from inception to almost 75 (February 2023).
 Press releases emerged as an important source for updates on the results of the trials.

-Patient, public and/or healthcare consumer involvement: In the CCSR authors can easily identify PTs and newly linked references due to its study-based nature.
+Patient, public and/or healthcare consumer involvement: In the CCSR, authors can easily identify PTs and newly linked references because of its study-based nature.